On the functoriality of the space of equivariant smooth $h$-cobordisms: Introduction

 Instead of using U-shaped bands to stabilize cobordisms, we use polar stabilization, as pictured in \autoref{fig:intro_polar_stab}.\footnote{This is diffeomorphic to the stabilization via U-bands, as we can see by taking a collar on the top and bottom of the cobordism $W_0$.}

-This is an old idea, but there is a new feature.
-The innovation is to replace the space of cobordisms by an equivalent one in which each cobordism is equipped with an additional structure ensuring such that its polar stabilization is smooth and has the same kind of additional structure, so that it can be repeated multiple times without re-choosing collars.
-This makes it feasible to check coherence directly, instead of using a complicated and indirect obstruction theory as in \cite{pieper}.
+This is an old idea, but there is a new feature: we equip the $h$-cobordisms with additional structure, ensuring that its polar stabilization is smooth and has the same kind of additional structure.
+This allows the stabilization to be repeated multiple times without re-choosing collars, making it feasible to check coherence directly instead of, for example, using a complicated and indirect obstruction theory as in \cite{pieper}.

-The extra structure is easy to describe: it is a choice of smooth structure on the double of $W_0$ along the top $N_0$ that extends the original smooth structure on each half.
+The extra structure is easy to describe: it is a choice of smooth structure on the manifold obtained by doubling $W_0$ along its top $N_0$, that extends the original smooth structure on each half and is preserved by the involution that interchanges the two halves.
 We call this a ``mirror'' structure.
 It exists and it is unique up to a contractible choice.
-The stabilization of a mirror $h$-cobordism is again canonically a mirror structure.
+The stabilization of a mirror $h$-cobordism is again canonically a mirror $h$-cobordism.

-The second innovation is that in working with normal bundles of embeddings $M_0 \to M_1$ we relax their structure, treating them as ``round'' disk bundles rather than the usual linear disk bundles.
-A round bundle is a smooth fiber bundle whose fiber is a disc, and whose structure group is the group of diffeomorphisms of the disc that preserve distance to the center -- see \autoref{sec:round}.
+The second key idea is that, when working with normal bundles of embeddings $M_0 \to M_1$, we relax their structure, treating them as ``round'' disk bundles rather than the usual linear disk bundles.
+Round bundles are smooth disk bundles for which the structure group is the group of diffeomorphisms of the disk that preserve distance to the center---see \autoref{sec:round}.
 Round bundles have the advantage that they compose in a natural way along successive embeddings $M_0 \to M_1 \to M_2$, whereas vector bundles require additional contractible choices, and these choices are not easily made to be closed under composition.

-The tradeoff for switching to round bundles is that it could be \emph{a priori} more difficult to define the stabilization maps $\mc H_{\Diff}(M_0) \to \mc H_{\Diff}(M_1)$ using only the round structure on the normal bundle of $M_0 \to M_1$.
-Miraculously, it turns out that it is not harder -- it is actually a little easier.
+One might imagine that switching to round bundles makes it more difficult to define the stabilization maps $\mc H_{\Diff}(M_0) \to \mc H_{\Diff}(M_1)$.
+On the contrary, it is actually a little easier.
 Pictorially, this means that it is more appropriate to think of the above polar stabilization using concentric circles, rather than rays, and to think of each circle as holding the points in $W_0$ that are at a single ``height'' along the cobordism.